bluvitriol/YouTube-Scraper/README.md

 ## Setup

-1. **Clone the repository to your local machine using the following command:**: git clone https://github.com/your-username/your-repository-name.git cd your-repository-name
+1. **Clone the repository to your local machine using the following command**: git clone https://github.com/your-username/your-repository-name.git cd your-repository-name